coryshain/cdr/README.md

 # Deconvolutional time series regression (DTSR)
-A regression technique for modeling temporally diffuse effects.
+DTSR is a regression technique for modeling temporally diffuse effects.

 This repository contains source code for the `dtsr` Python module as well as support for reproducting published experiments.
 Full documentation for the `dtsr` module is available at [http://dtsr.readthedocs.io/en/latest/](http://dtsr.readthedocs.io/en/latest/).